pretix/pretix-docs/docs/guides/event-series.md

  This can be solved more easily using different products and check-in rules.
  - events with large gaps of time between the individual dates, such as annual conferences
  - events with very little overlap in terms of organizational parameters
+ - small-scale events taking place in the context of a larger event (such as workshops at a conference)

 ### How to create an event series